Smart Contracts Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Smart Contracts Market Analysis by Mordor Intelligence

-The smart contracts market size reached USD 2.6 billion in 2025 and is projected to climb to USD 6.7 billion by 2030, registering a 20.6% CAGR over the forecast period.
+The smart contracts market size is expected to grow from USD 2.6 billion in 2025 to USD 3.12 billion in 2026 and is forecast to reach USD 7.73 billion by 2031 at 19.92% CAGR over 2026-2031.
 Mounting enterprise demand for automated, tamper-resistant workflows in banking, supply chains, and government services is moving the technology from proof-of-concept to core infrastructure.
 Large banks are running blockchain payment rails that clear high-value transfers in minutes, while multinational retailers pilot programmable stablecoins to shrink settlement windows and slash card fees.
 Interoperability protocols now link public and private ledgers, letting firms orchestrate multi-network transactions without the complexity that once stalled roll-outs.
 Parallel advances in formal verification, post-quantum encryption, and green consensus mechanisms further widen use cases and lower perceived risk for conservative sectors such as healthcare and utilities.

 Regulatory clarity is another accelerant.
 The European Union’s Markets in Crypto-Assets (MiCA) framework and Wyoming’s forthcoming state-issued stable token give institutions a template for compliant deployment, trimming project lead times.
 Meanwhile, tokenization of real-world assets—from property deeds to carbon credits—offers fresh revenue pools that entice software vendors, auditors, and custodians to build complementary services, reinforcing the smart contracts market’s network effects.